bitpay/bitcore/docs/unspentoutput.md

----
-title: UnspentOutput
-description: A stateless model to represent an unspent output and associated information.
----
 # UnspentOutput

-## Description

 `bitcore.Transaction.UnspentOutput` is a class with stateless instances that provides information about an unspent output:
 - Transaction ID and output index
 - The "scriptPubKey", the script included in the output